Bareflank/MicroV/docs/MicroV Hypercall Specification.md

 All additional VMs that are created from the root VM are called guest VMs.
 Guest VMs are not capable of creating additional guest VMs (VMs can only be created by the root VM).
 That is, MicroV uses a breath of many, depth of one approach.

 ## 1.9.
-Virtual Processor
+Virtual Processor (VP)

 A Virtual Processor or VP virtually represents a physical core/thread on the system.
-It is the "thing" that is scheduled to execute code and contains one or more Virtual Processor States or VPSs that store the actual state of the VP and execute the actual code on behalf of a VP.
-Each time a VP is scheduled for execution, it replaces the state on the physical core/thread with one of the VPSs it owns.
-Once the VP is done executing, the current state of the physical core/thread is saved back to the VPS in use, allowing another VP to execute as needed.
+It is the "thing" that is scheduled to execute code and contains one or more Virtual Processor States or VSs that store the actual state of the VP and execute the actual code on behalf of a VP.
+Each time a VP is scheduled for execution, it replaces the state on the physical core/thread with one of the VSs it owns.
+Once the VP is done executing, the current state of the physical core/thread is saved back to the VS in use, allowing another VP to execute as needed.

 There are different types of VPs.
 The root VPs are created when MicroV is first started and one and only one root VP is created for every physical core/thread on the system.
 Root VPs are owned by the Root VM.
 MicroV does not provide the ability to create additional root VPs.